Uber executive Hornsey resigns in email to staff following discrimination probe

 They alleged Hornsey had used discriminatory language and made derogatory comments about Uber Global Head of Diversity and Inclusion Bernard Coleman, and had denigrated and threatened former Uber executive Bozoma Saint John, who left the company in June.

+The complaints against Hornsey come about a year after Uber was embroiled in widespread allegations of gender discrimination and sexual harassment, triggering an investigation by former U.S Attorney General Eric Holder and ultimately Kalanick’s resignation.

+Uber in March agreed to pay $10 million to settle a proposed class-action lawsuit alleging discrimination against more than 400 women and minorities brought by three women engineers.
+One of the women removed herself from the class-action and sued the company in May alleging discrimination based on gender and race.

-They also said complaints filed to Uber’s anonymous tip line were often left unresolved or were dismissed, especially if they dealt with issues of race.
+The employees behind the latest allegations said complaints filed to Uber’s anonymous tip line often were left unresolved or were dismissed, especially if they dealt with issues of race.

-The complainants also accused the company of ignoring a board-approved recommendation by former U.S Attorney General Eric Holder that its head of diversity report directly to the company’s CEO or COO.
+They also accused the company of ignoring a board-approved recommendation by Holder that its chief diversity officer report directly to the CEO or COO.

-Uber told Reuters in a statement that the complaints had been properly investigated.
+Uber told Reuters in a statement that the latest complaints had been properly investigated.

 “We are confident that the investigation was conducted in an unbiased, thorough and credible manner, and that the conclusions of the investigation were addressed appropriately,” it said.